poiley/ideas/README.md

 We all have stuff that might be cool to actually see working.
 Here are a few of mine

+## Email CLI
+ - -e "_EMAIL_" Email Address to send to
+ - -m "_MESSAGE_" The Message to send
+ - -s "_SUBJECT_" The Subject to attach to the email

 ## Schedule Manger/Creator
 - input all blocks you're in
 - select what type of academic cycle you're on (term/semester)